adomokos/light-service/README.md

 And here's the organizer that ties the two together.
 You implement a `call` class method that takes some arguments and from there sends them to `with` in `key: value` format which forms the initial state of the context.
-From there, chain `reduce` to `with` and send it a list of class names in sequence.
+From there, chain `reduce` to `with` and send it a list of action class names in sequence.
 The organizer will call each action, one after the other, and build up the context as it goes along.

 ```ruby
 class WelcomeAPotentiallyLuckyPerson